Are you an adviser? Go to Unbiased Pro

 You may see more gains if you invest a lump sum as early as possible, exposing more of your money to market changes and risk for longer.

-Overall, it’s about your ability to sustain your investment over the long term, weather any dips and wait for the upturn.
+Overall, it’s about your ability to sustain your investment over the long term, weather any dips, and wait for the upturn.

-It’s also about your personal goals and attitude to risk — a qualified financial adviser can help you to build the right investment strategy.
+It’s also about your personal goals and attitude to risk — a qualified financial adviser can help you build the right investment strategy.

-Where and how do you buy stocks?
+Where and how do you buy stocks and shares?

 So, if you’re considering investing for the long term, how do you go about it